keajs/kea-docs/docs/core/actions.md

 In the code above, clicking the button calls `addToCounter` with one argument, `1000`.

-The action then converts it to a `payload` of `{ amount: 1000 }`, which will later be used in reducers, listeners and other friendly plugins.
+The action then converts it to a `payload` of `{ amount: 1000 }`, which will later be used in reducers, listeners and other curious places.

-## Action Creators
+## Action creators and types

-Since kea actions are [compatible with Redux](https://redux.js.org/basics/actions), calling `addCounter(1000)` actually creates and dispatchs an object that also has a `type` key and looks something like this:
+Since kea's actions are [compatible with Redux](https://redux.js.org/basics/actions), calling `addCounter(1000)` actually creates and dispatchs an object that also has a `type` key and looks something like this: